cgarciae/quantile-regression/README.md

-We have a simple 2D dataset however we should notice that `y` has some very peculiar statistical properties:
+Here we have a simple 2D dataset, however notice that `y` has some very peculiar statistical properties:

 1. It is not normally distributed, infact it is exponentially distributed.
 2. The previous also means its noise it not symetric.
 3. Its variance is not constant, it increases as `x` increases.

-When making prediction for this kind of data we might be very interested to know what are the lower and upper bounds our data revolves around such that we can judge if a specific outcome is expected or not, what are the best and worst case scenarios for a particular variable, etc.
+When making prediction for this kind of data we might be very interested to know what range of values our data revolves around such that we can judge  if a specific outcome is expected or not, what are the best and worst case scenarios, etc.

 ## Quantile Loss
-The only thing special about quantile regression really is its loss function, instead of the usual L1 or L2 expression we use the following formula:
+The only thing special about quantile regression really is its loss function, instead of the usual MAE or MSE losses for quantile regression we use the following function:

 $$
 \begin{aligned}